-Northern Ireland-born Terence Cooper was a larger than life actor who got his first big break alongside David Niven in Casino Royale.
-He moved to New Zealand in 1976 and was cast as laconic detective sergeant Doug Mortimer in the police drama Mortimer's Patch in 1980.
-Off screen he opened Trouper Cooper's Curry House in Auckland and was an accomplished water colour painter.
-He died in Queensland in 1997 aged 67.
+Northern Ireland-born Terence Cooper was a larger than life actor who got his big break playing one of multiple James Bonds in 1967 farce Casino Royale.
+Moving to New Zealand in 1976, he played patriachs in kidult hits Gather Your Dreams and Children of Fire Mountain.
+But his biggest role was as laconic detective sergeant Doug Mortimer over three seasons of rural police drama Mortimer's Patch.
+Off-screen, he opened Trouper Cooper's Curry House in Auckland and was an accomplished watercolour painter.
+Cooper continued to act into the early 1990s.
+He died in Queensland on 16 September 1997, aged 67.

 He loved the industry.
-He didn't stand too much on ceremony - he didn't believe in that.
+He didn't stand too much on ceremony —he didn't believe in that.
 But he did believe in quality and pushing the boundaries of excellence.
 Coop bought a vitality off the screen and into the frame of the work . . .
 People enjoyed working with him.
 They didn't know what to expect from him but he was never boring.
-Mortimer's Patch co-star Don Selwyn
+Mortimer's Patch actor Don Selwyn on Terence Cooper

 As a member of the Ulster Volunteer Force, Brian Deeds (Belfast-born actor Ian McElhinney) grassed on 23 fellow terrorists in Northern Ireland.
 Now living in New Zealand under a new identity, Deeds has to come clean to his girlfriend (Judy McIntosh) when a hit squad arrives in town for him.
 This clip sees guns and car crashes on the streets of Dunedin.
 Made in NZ, the Anglo-Kiwi funded TV movie won solid audiences on UK television, before local release on video.
 Ian Mune (Came a Hot Friday) directs; Marshall Napier and Temuera Morrison are the cops playing catch up.